andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-one.md

 Seek First To Understand
 ===

-If you aren't yet comfortable with the high level concepts involved in modern application authentication, I highly recommend a presentation my good friend [Rob Moore](https://robdmoore.id.au/) gave at NDC Sydney which provides a top-notch set of metaphors that make the different roles that play a part in the solution easier to grasp.
+If you aren't yet comfortable with the high level concepts involved in modern application authentication, I highly recommend a presentation my good friends [Rob Moore](https://robdmoore.id.au/) and [Matt Davies](https://twitter.com/mdaviesnet) gave at NDC Sydney which provides a top-notch set of metaphors that make the different roles that play a part in the solution easier to grasp.

 {{< youtube X6a9bjNutEw >}}